alphagov/govwifi-tech-docs/source/documentation/phase3.md

 # Phase 3: Test

 Most organisations test a product they want to scale.
-For GovWifi, we recommend a test phase, which you start by signing up for GovWifi.
-This had following benefits for you:
+For GovWifi, we recommend a test phase, changing some subset of your infrastructure to test authenticating users.

 ## Steps of testing GovWifi

-- Sign up for GovWifi by following step 1 of Create a new wifi installation
+- Sign up for a GovWifi by following step 1 of Create a new wifi installation
-- Sign the MoU
+- Sign the MoU (contact us at [govwifi-support@digital.cabinet-office.gov.uk](govwifi-support@digital.cabinet-office.gov.uk) for a copy of this document)
-- Sign up your administrators
-- Add the details of one or two buildings where you’d like to test GovWifi, instructions are here (linking to adding buildings)
+- Add the public IP addresses of your authenticators, using the [GovWifi admin platform](https://admin-platform.wifi.service.gov.uk/), so that they can connect to GovWifi
-- Install your access points
+- Configure your authenticator(s) (e.g. access points) to use the GovWifi RADIUS servers
-- Check to see if the IP is active
 - Identify a number of users who will test GovWifi, and collect feedback about the service
 - Make sure there is a local help desk that can deal with incoming support queries
 - At the end of the trial collect statistics and performance results